pocomane/brewed-in-the-apocalypse/bita.md

 notice a bikers who stopped, and now is just behind you.
 He places an hand on your shoulder and turns you toward him, what do you do?
 ```

+Sometimes other moves may seem
+to be equivalent to __Face the uncertain__, but the fact that other moves force
+the scenarist to follow a certain clue is a core difference.

 When this move is triggered by another one, the latter may provide alternative
 outcome texts that may be used instead of the one just shown; the latter are